adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports, anonymous interaction events and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Firebase](https://firebase.google.com/)).
 These services are provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 In order to ensure an adequate level of data protection, we have entered into a data processing agreement including the EU Standard Contractual Clauses (processors) – Commission Decision 2021/914 of 4 June 2021.
 You can access a copy of this agreement [here](https://business.safety.google/adsprocessorterms/) and [here](https://cloud.google.com/terms/data-processing-addendum).

-We use external service provider tools to receive donations and analyze fraudulent behavior in connection with donations..
-This service is provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
+We use external service provider tools to receive payments and analyze fraudulent behavior in connection with payments.
+Some payment services are provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
 Some cookies are saved to your browser before proceeding with payment transactions in order to prevent fraudulent use of their services.
 Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
-For more information, please [consult Stripe’s cookie policy](https://stripe.com/cookies-policy/legal).
+For more information, please [consult Stripe's cookie policy](https://stripe.com/cookies-policy/legal).

 We use the services of RevenueCat to manage in-app purchases.
 We only provide RevenueCat with the minimum amount of data required to process your purchase in accordance with the [Data Processing Addendum](https://www.revenuecat.com/dpa/) we entered into with RevenueCat, Inc. For more details, please see [RevenueCat’s privacy policy](https://www.revenuecat.com/privacy/).